clquezada/tRophicPosition/README.md

 If you are interested in joining the tRophicPosition support group, do it at https://groups.google.com/d/forum/trophicposition-support

+## NEWS (11 December 2022)
+* Small updates to be back on CRAN.
+I am working on a major release.
+Come back soon.

 ## NEWS (05 April 2019)
 * Updating CRAN release to v 0.7.7 (archived recently).
 Small fix regarding examples.